Atlas Logistique

 Logistics analysis

-We help humanitarian actors understand the most vulnerable populations in relation to their logistical environment.
-We thus contribute to the prioritization and planning of humanitarian resources in order to make aid strategies and operations more relevant, efficient and inclusive of the most difficult-to-access populations.
+Analysis of logistical vulnerabilities is a cornerstone of our programmatic logistics approach.
+We help humanitarian actors to understand the most vulnerable populations in terms of their logistical environment.
+In this way, we support the prioritisation and planning of humanitarian resources to make aid strategies and operations more relevant, efficient and inclusive of the hardest-to-reach populations.

 Capacity building